Crown-Commercial-Service/CMpDevEnvironment/terraform/infrastructure/README.md

 ### CCSDEV-internal-ES ###
 Controls access to the example Elastic Search domain. **Note** currently allowing access from public and private subnets.
 This will be removed in a later release.

+### CCSDEV-internal-EC-REDIS ###
+Controls access to the ElastiCache Redis instance. **Note** currently allowing access from public and private subnets.
+This will be removed in a later release.

 ---

 ## S3 Buckets ##